dfinity/motoko/design/IDL.md

 Serialisation is defined by three functions `T`, `M`, and `R` given below.

 Most IDL values are self-explanatory, except for references.
-There are two forms of IDL values for actor references:
+There are two forms of IDL values for actor references and principal references:

 * `ref(r)` indicates an opaque reference, understood only by the underlying system.
 * `id(b)`, indicates a transparent reference to a service addressed by the blob `b`.